-Associate Professor
+Professor

 E-mail: cvsrikanth at rcb dot res dot in

+We focus on model bacterial pathogen Salmonella Typhimurium with an ultimate goal to understand molecular mechanisms underlying its pathogenesis.
 The gram negative, facultative intracellular bacterial pathogen Salmonella is one of the most frequent causes of acute gastroenteritis in humans.
 The disease results from a complex cascade of interactions between the pathogenic bacterium, the host intestinal epithelium, the commensal microbiota and the immune system of the host.
-The disease manifestation is characterized histologically by massive infiltration of neutrophils (PMN), a phenotype also observed in some of the chronic recurrent inflammatory disorders with unknown etiology such as Crohn's disease (CD) and ulcerative colitis (UC).
-CD and UC are GI autoimmine disorders with very high incidence in developing and developed nations.
+Each of these entities are of interest to us.
+The disease manifestation is characterized histologically by massive infiltration of neutrophils (PMN), a phenotype also observed in some of the chronic autoimmune diseases of the gut such as Crohn’s disease (CD) and ulcerative colitis (UC).
+In the recent times, there has been a sudden increase in incidence of CD and UC.

 Dr. Chittur V Srikanth

-Associate Professor
+Professor

 Regional Centre for Biotechnology